mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

       description: More general docs on deploying Python projects in general.
 ---

-For all of Python's simplicity and intuitiveness at the point of development, management and versioning of 3rd-party Python modules is where it starts getting complicated.
+For all of Python's simplicity and intuitiveness at the point of development, management and versioning of 3rd-party Python modules can get rather complicated.
 Given the extensive community-driven ecosystem of the [Python Package Index](https://pypi.python.org/pypi) (or PyPi), it's pretty much inevitable that keeping track of dependencies is going to get a bit tricky.

 (Note: this post will not discuss publishing projects to PyPi.
 It will, however, discuss deploying modules from version control)